elixir-europe/biohackathon-projects-2022/5/README.md

 ## Expected audience

 We will target and invite representatives from a number of groups to a) update existing profiles, and b) to create new types that are ready to go.
-This will be reps from existing resources and from identified communities (some of whim will already be craeting profiles or types)
+This will be reps from existing resources and from identified communities (some of whom will already be creating profiles or types)

 **Number of expected hacking days**: 4